AP Top 25 Takeaways: Step forward for Canes, back for Vols

 The Volunteers rode an eight-game winning streak under coach Jeremy Pruitt into last week’s game at Georgia.
 They hung around for a half and then got buried.
 Kentucky picked up where the Bulldogs left off.

 This isn’t your grandfather’s Kentucky football.
-Coach Mark Stoops has built winner, strong along both lines.
+Coach Mark Stoops has built a winner, strong along both lines.
 But while Kentucky aspires to break long streaks of futility — the Wildcats won in Knoxville for the first time since 1984 — Tennessee wants to win SEC titles.

+“There’s lots of areas we need to improve obviously but it’s more about creating the right habits,” Pruitt said.

 Pruitt got a contract extension right before the start of the season and in many ways the Tennessee roster looks better than it has in a while.
 This rebuild feels different than Butch Jones’.
 Still, Pruitt, the former Alabama assistant, is now 15-14 with the Vols.
 Jones was 14-15 in his first 29 games.